Sign in

 • Support actual South Pole system, the mirror test system in Madison, WI, and local, stand-alone test instances.

-After a year of continuous develop/deploy/test iterations, the first 1.0 release of IceCube Live was deployed in early 2009.
-The project is still under development with many improvements planned.
+After a year of continuous develop/test/deploy iterations, the first 1.0 release of IceCube Live was deployed in early 2009.
+The current 1.7.3 revision is in daily use by the IceCube Collaboration; many improvements are in progress, based on additional features requested by users.

 IceCube Live consists of a Python control framework deployed at the Pole and multiple Django -based Web sites as the user interface for collaborators.
 Thanks in part to the expressive power of Python and Django, the bulk of the requirements were met in less than 1 year with 1 FTE-equivalent of effort.